 Check out a faith-based program.
 This is where participant's support each other's medical needs across the country and world by utilizing Medical Cost Sharing Principles.

 Before an Emergency Happens - Know Your Policy Make sure you know what your insurance policy says about emergency care reimbursement and what defines an emergency.
+Getting health insurance in an emergency means understanding your coverage.
 This is more important than ever in a world of rising deductibles, higher co-pays and co-insurance, less coverage and increasing premiums.

 Do your due diligence before you receive an ER bill and also check the hospital's financial assistance guidelines.
 While many folks assume this is only for non-insured or low-income situations, there typically is an option for insured to under-insured patients as well.
 You must meet their guidelines to qualify.